 Gisela is drawn to the existing narratives of people, places and things at the periphery—those (un)expected encounters or gestures which somehow can (dis)connect us to a place physically, emotionally and spiritually.
 Inspired by the concept of the apus (Quechua word to describe the protective spirits of the Andes), she maps the idiosyncrasies of the urban and natural landscape, both real and imagined, to question our individual and shared cultural space and identity.

-Whether it's a bike ride, a leisurely walk along a river or a plane ride across the ocean, I am drawn to the inherent and varied narratives of people, places and things we encounter directly or at the periphery.
-These experiences inform my practice where a shift in location, emotion and activity give rise to new ways of looking and interpreting the world.
+Whether it's a bike ride in the hills, a leisurely walk along a lake or a plane ride across the ocean, these experiences inform her practice where a shift in activity, emotion or location give rise to new ways of looking, interpreting and connecting to the tangible and abstract elements in our world.